 With winter rapidly approaching, we’ve compiled a list of our picks for the best winter running gear to help ensure you can be an all-season, all-weather runner ready to hit the roads or trails no matter what winter weather Mother Nature throws your way.

-Our pick for the best winter running shirts for men is the Ibex Woolies Tech Long Sleeve 1/4 Zip.
+Our pick for the best winter running shirts for men is the Smartwool Merino Sport 150 Long-Sleeve 1/4-Zip.
 This slim-fitting shirt has an indulgently soft, next-to-skin feel.
 It works perfectly as a base layer under a running vest or jacket for colder weather or can be worn alone for milder conditions in the late fall.
 With the quarter-zip venting at the sternum, you can control the temperature and airflow as you warm up.
-There are thin holes for convenient stay-in-place security, ensuring your wrists will stay covered and protected from the elements, especially if you’re wearing gloves—no dreaded skin gap.
+There are also underarm and back mesh panels to encourage air flow and keep you dry as you work up a sweat.

-The Ibex Woolies Tech Long Sleeve 1/4 Zip is made from sustainable Merino wool with a durable nylon core.
+The Smartwool Merino Sport 150 Long-Sleeve 1/4-Zip is made from 56% Merino wool and 44% recycled polyester.
 This combination of premium materials provides odor-eliminating, moisture-wicking, temperature-regulating performance while being incredibly soft, comfortable, and rugged.
 The flat seams prevent chafing and there is absolutely zero movement restriction or excessive swishing or bouncing.
 You’re sure to be comfortable, dry, and warm without feeling stinky, sweaty, or the least bit itchy.

 Read more: Best Workout Shirts